springml/spark-salesforce/README.md

 ```

 ## Features
-* **Dataset Creation** - Create dataset in Salesforce Wave from [Spark DataFrames](http://spark.apache.org/docs/latest/sql-programming-guide.html) to [Salesforce Wave](http://www.salesforce.com/in/analytics-cloud/overview/)
+* **Dataset Creation** - Create dataset in [Salesforce Wave](http://www.salesforce.com/in/analytics-cloud/overview/) Wave from [Spark DataFrames](http://spark.apache.org/docs/latest/sql-programming-guide.html)
-* **Read Salesforce Wave Dataset** User has to provide SAQL to read data from Salesforce Wave.
-The query will be constructed as dataframe
+* **Read Salesforce Wave Dataset** - User has to provide SAQL to read data from Salesforce Wave.
+The query result will be constructed as dataframe
-* **Read Salesforce Object** User has to provide SOQL to read data from Salesforce object.
+* **Read Salesforce Object** - User has to provide SOQL to read data from Salesforce object.
 The query result will be constructed as dataframe

 ### Options
 * `username`: Salesforce Wave Username.
 This user should have privilege to upload datasets or execute SAQL or execute SOQL